mocohen/PredictJournalArticles/README.md

 # MLJournalArticles
-Create a model for predicting what Journal Articles the Voth Group should be reading
+Create a model for predicting what journal articles the Voth Group should be reading